samarthvshah/PerformanceAnalysis/README.md

 1. Move the directory into the machine
 2. Cd into the directory
 3. Run the depend.sh script to ensure the dependencies of the workflow
-a.
-Check the log file to see what was checked and installed
+4. Check the log file to see what was checked and installed
-4. Run the run.sh script that will ask what you want to run and then call the corresponding script
+5. Run the run.sh script that will ask what you want to run and then call the corresponding script
-5. Check the results of the script in the results directory
+6. Check the results of the script in the results directory

 ## Installation